Opened: 1947

 With our true goals always in sight!

 In the early eighties, there were almost 1,500 students in the elementary school in kindergarten through sixth grade.
 By the end of the eighties, the enrollment had decreased to just over 1,200 students.
-During the early 80s, the school configuration was Quonset huts for kindergarten students, grades one and two in their own section of Quonset huts, a building (The Primary Center) for grades three and four.
+During the early ’80s, the school configuration was Quonset huts for kindergarten students, grades one and two in their own section of Quonset huts, and a building (The Primary Center) for grades three and four.
 In the main building were grades five and six as well as the Center for Exceptional Children—special needs students.

 Walter Reeves was the principal for Vogelweh Elementary School for ten years beginning in 1974.
 For the 1981-82 school year his assistants were Allen Haymon and Alice Blucher.
-Ms. Blucher was an assistant principal through the 1992-93 school year.
+Ms. Blucher was an assistant principal from 1979 through the 1992-93 school year.
 Letcher Connell was the other assistant for the 1984–1987 school years.
 Susan Krabber became the principal for the 1986-87 school year and was followed by Jill Breaux for the 1996-97 school year.
 Peter Grenier and Pat McKay were part of the administrative team for the 1988-89 school year.

 For many years, Vogelweh Elementary served special needs students of the Greater Kaiserslautern Community through the services of the Center for Exceptional Children.
 Between thirty to fifty students each year benefited from the programs at the Center.